insoochung/transformer_bcq/README.md

 Test BLEU: 0.2897125496960812
 ```

-3. The [default configuration](/tf/hparams/small.json) results in 117MB checkpoints, but as this is a 10+M parameters the actual weights should be somewhere around 41MB.
-The difference comes from auxiliary parameters that tensorflow logs for various training functionality.
+3. The [default configuration](/tf/hparams/small.json) results in 117MB checkpoints, but as this is a 10+M parameters the actual weights should be somewhere around **41MB**.
+The difference comes from auxiliary parameters that tensorflow saves.

 ```bash
 $ du -h trained_models/pretrained/*